What are Time lapses used for?

 Successful time-lapses are normally achieved using a tripod to steady your shots.
 However, there are some amazing motion setups you can buy to perform a moving time lapse.
 As mentioned above, the key to any time lapse success story is consistency.
 Whilst static time-lapses are the most common form of time lapse, motion time lapses can produce wonderful pieces of artwork.
 A moving Time lapse is achieved by the camera moving very slowly and smoothly as it captures the scene at set intervals.
 Because the camera movements and capture intervals are consistent, you can create some truly beautiful art!
 To achieve this, you’d need to invest in a motion controller.
 They’re not cheap (around £600), but if you’re going to be getting serious about time lapses, kit like this will certainly make your footage stand out.

 I, however, stick to my trusty tripod setup.
 Stability is the most important element to a successful time lapse so you want something sturdy and solid.
 You could even go for a second hand tripod.
 If it’s stable and has 3 working legs then you’re onto a winner!
-As a beginner, you need to be aware of the biggest time lapse mistakes that people make – wonky footage is probably one of the top 3 mistakes that people make – your whole time lapse result will be dampened by bad framing and sloppy positioning of your camera.
+As a beginner, you need to be aware of the biggest time lapse mistakes that people make – wonky footage is probably one of the top 3 mistakes that people make – your whole time lapse result will be dampened by bad framing, and sloppy camera placement.

 4. Equipment to cope with the weather – for outside time lapses